 Mergui Archipelago: Gateway to the Archipelago

-Most of your days cruising the Mergui Archipelago will be filled with miles of ocean views and tranquil islands with few signs of life other than the fish swimming beneath the sea.
+Most of your days cruising the Mergui Archipelago will be filled with miles of ocean views and tranquil islands with a few signs of life other than the fish swimming beneath the sea.
 However, if you are lucky, you may encounter the Moken people.
-These nomadic fishermen, often referred to as ‘sea gypsies’, were once found throughout the Archipelago but these days their numbers are dwindling.
+These nomadic fishermen, often referred to as “sea gypsies,” were once found throughout the Archipelago; but, these days their numbers are dwindling.
 Should you chance upon their wooden boats, you will get a chance to learn about their unique way of life.
 The Moken have a special connection with the sea which is evident when they fish, diving deep underwater for minutes at a time.

-Unfortunately all good things must come to an end and after lazy days of sea, sun and sand it is time to return to land.
+Unfortunately, all good things must come to an end; and after a few lazy days of sea, sun, and sand, it is time to return to land.
 After disembarking from your Mergui Archipelago cruise in Kawthaung you can catch a domestic flight to Yangon or cross overland to the Thai town of Ranong.
 Regardless of where your onward travels may lead, your holiday in the Mergui Archipelago is sure to have left you with endless memories to fill the pages of your Myanmar Diaries.

 - Discovering remote, unspoiled beaches